 Students and parents of dependent students, who have been granted access to student educational records, have the right to request corrections be made to records that they believe are inaccurate, misleading, or inviolation of their privacy rights.
 (Note: The right to request the correction of a student's education record does not include the right to contest a grade received in a course.
-Grade grievances are addressed by the policy of the Board of Regents).
+Grade grievances are addressed through the Academic Appeal Process.)
 The procedure for the correction of records is as follows: